 The Governors’ duty is to ensure that the school runs successfully, safely and smoothly.
 They are the custodians of the school.

-Currently, the Board consists of 6 members:
+Currently, the Board consists of the following members:

 Professor Bart McGettrick, Chairman of the Board of Governors